PERMANENT-ENVIRONMENTAL-PUBLIC ART-CREATIVE CONSERVATION COLLABORATIVE-COMMISSION

 Scale:

-● The 37-40 foot tree ensures a monumental installation that will be seen from distances.
-The height allows for
+● The 40 foot tree ensures a monumental installation that will be seen from distances. at 12-20 feet, the height allows for safety, and visibility for cars and viewers from up and down Main Street.

 ● The viewer’s perspective to trees changes when they can walk along the whole length of the installation